 6. Double-Check Bandwidth Usage

-If you—or anyone else on your network (including Windows 10) —are overloading your network bandwidth with intensive tasks like downloading files over BitTorrent, you’ll experience poor call quality.
+If you—or anyone else on your network—are overloading your network bandwidth with intensive tasks like downloading large files or streaming 4K video, you’ll experience poor call quality.
 One of the obvious signs of network congestion is robotic-sounding voices.
 Skype will usually display a red connection icon when this is happening.

-Close any file-downloading programs — both on your computer and on other computers on the network — and try placing the Skype call again.
+Close any file-downloading programs (both on your computer and on other computers on the network) and try placing the Skype call again.
 If you’re on a Wi-Fi network, try moving closer to your router to improve your connection.
 You might also want to run through our network troubleshooting guide if you’re having further network problems.